-Only classified employees in the non-management bargaining unit, supervisory bargaining unit as well as managerial, confidential and exempt positions, who have completed original probation by the application deadline, are eligible to apply to this program.
+Only classified employees in the non-management bargaining unit, supervisory bargaining unit as well as managerial, confidential and exempt positions, who have completed original probation by the application deadline, are eligible to apply.
 Tuition assistance is also available for Managerial, Confidential, and Exempt employees of the Executive Branch.

 Note: Members of the Corrections and State Police bargaining units and non-management employees in the Defender General’s Office are covered under separate programs and should contact their Department HR Administrator for more information.